FredHutch/tfcb_2022/software/README.md

 ## Docker

 We need Docker for creating reproducible environments for running programs written in Python or R.
 You can install Docker following links [here](https://code.visualstudio.com/docs/remote/containers#_installation).
+Ignore steps 2 and 3 about the WSL 2 for now.

 ## VSCode Remote Development Extension Pack